azinchen/duplicacy/README.md

 ## Disclaimer

-This project uses [Duplicacy][duplicacy-home], which is free for personal use but requires [purchasing a licence][duplicacy-purchase] for non-trial commercial use.
+This project uses [Duplicacy Command Line version][duplicacy-github], which is free for personal use but requires [purchasing a licence][duplicacy-purchase] for non-trial commercial use.
 See the detailed terms [here][duplicacy-license].

 ## Issues